 How to improve retention of staff in the Philippines

-Sadly, a lot of companies specifically come to places like the Philippines to take advantage of low regulatory standards.
+Sadly, a lot of companies specifically outsource to the Philippines to take advantage of low regulatory standards.

 The best retention tricks for Philippines-based workers boil down to “don’t be a jerk.”
-A few low-cost perks and basic amenities go a long way:
+Decent pay combined with a few low-cost perks and basic amenities go a long way:

 - Account for Catholic holidays.
 Catholicism is common to Filipino culture, so provide reasonable off time for holidays.
 Two weeks for Christmas is normal, even for remote VA-type contracts.

 - Keep track of their family situation.
 Family is hugely important in Filipino culture, so don’t feel like you’re overstepping if you ask “how’s the family doing” on catch-up calls.
 Asking how their family is doing on a catch-up call can go a long way towards building rapport, even if it might feel too personal when engaging with a US or EU-based worker.

 Keep in mind that remote contractors in the Philippines may be sacrificing a higher wage tier for the sake of caring for family, given the higher salaries to be earned by simply leaving the Philippines.
 It’s common for virtual assistants to be “stuck” in areas with poor internet due to the requirement that they care for an aging family member.

 Again, if you don’t just treat them as a number, they’ll be likely not only to stay, but to refer friends and relatives to your company.

 The internet and the time zone are going to be the two biggest logistical factors when outsourcing to the Phillipines.